albertintech/apai/docs/congress/cmf/fema/design-response-memorandum.md

 The expectation that voters must understand tabulation mechanics to trust the system sets a standard that no existing electoral system meets.
 Voters do not understand the Electoral College's allocation formulas, the Huntington-Hill apportionment method, or the mechanics of provisional ballot adjudication.
 They do not need to.
 They need to understand how to vote (score candidates 0-5), they need to trust that the counting is honest (auditable, certified, deterministic), and they need to see that the results reflect the electorate's preferences (proportional outcomes).
 The Act satisfies all three requirements.

 The STAR ballot interface is itself a transparency asset.
 Scoring candidates on a 0-5 scale is a familiar interaction -- people rate products, restaurants, and services on star scales daily.
-The cognitive load of scoring is lower than the cognitive load of ranking ten or more candidates in strict preference order, and the ballot action is identical regardless of contest type (single-winner or multi-winner), providing a consistent voter experience across all federal elections.
+The cognitive load of scoring is lower than the cognitive load of ranking ten or more candidates in strict preference order, and the ballot action is identical regardless of contest type (single-winner or multi-winner), providing a consistent voter experience across all congressional elections.

 ---